OUR STAFF & CLASSROOMS

 Principal: Damian Marley

-Junior School (Foundation and Year 1): Kerri Middleton
+Junior School (Foundation to Year 2): Kerri Middleton

 Middle School (Years 2 & 3): Amy Ireland & Rose Gassmann